Skip to main content

 State laws introduce a layer of specificity, much like the way individual glands in the endocrine system respond to signals from the brain.
 While federal laws provide a broad framework, states can enact their own regulations that may be more stringent or address unique local concerns.

 This is where the differences between federal and state regulations become most apparent.
-A in one state might operate under a slightly different set of rules than a similar program in another state, particularly concerning data privacy and the types of incentives that can be offered.
+A wellness program in one state might operate under a slightly different set of rules than a similar program in another state, particularly concerning data privacy and the types of incentives that can be offered.

-However, for programs that are not part of an ERISA-covered plan, or in areas where more protective laws, state regulations play a significant role.
+However, for programs that are not part of an ERISA-covered plan, or in areas where states have enacted more protective laws, state regulations play a significant role.
 This dual system requires a careful understanding of both federal and state requirements to ensure that a wellness program is compliant and effectively supports employee well-being.

 Intermediate